photoprism/photoprism/README.md

   - sell a tested & supported version in the app store while our contributors and other developers can continue to use Docker or build from source
+  - provide additional features to users who support us financially, maybe with a different license similar to GitLab
+  - develop a one-click solution for private cloud hosting together with selected providers we trust
   - offer a geodata, public events and maps subscription since OpenStreetMap doesn't want us to use their development API for production, which is perfectly fine